 All of these influences and experiences in our lives in the context of the village continuously feed our soul as we grow older.
 The soul that is life is like a candle light.
 There are so many forces that seek to blow it out.
 This is why as humans we spend all our lives struggling and fighting to protect our only precious candle light which is life itself.
 We have to carp our hands around it to protect the candle light.

-When we are born our candle light which is the soul can be blown out if we luck food, shelter, and water.
+When we are born our candle light which is the soul can be blown out if we lack food, shelter, and water.
 If we do not experience the beauty of language in our mother tongue, the smile, the human connection, the bright and soulful experiences of nature, our soul might shrivel and the candlelight might be blown out and we can die an early death.

-As large numbers of humans being migrated to large urban centers for the first time during the Industrial Revolution in Europe, that was the beginning of our disconnection with nature and being born and living in a soulful environment.
+As large numbers of humans beings migrated to large urban centers for the first time during the Industrial Revolution in Europe, that was the beginning of our disconnection with nature and being born and living in a soulful environment.
 Today one of the worst and most soulless places is the modern jail with its 10 by 15 ft. tiny rooms with grey windowless walls with white electric light.
 Next to that, the least soulful place is that small modern apartment in an urban or city environment on the 10 floor.
-Because as human we crave a soulful environment, this is why some apartments may be decorated with some of the most vivid colors and furnishings.
+Because as humans we crave a soulful environment, this is why some apartments may be decorated with some of the most vivid colors and furnishings.
 The occupants may insist on eating natural foods and hanging artful pieces on the wall and shelves.

 Mwizenge S. Tembo, Ph.
 D.